and Independent Probing

 This philosophy, in essence, revives the ideals of

-"Holistic Education" found in Confucius's Apricot Altar and the Greek
+"Interdisciplinary Learning" found in Confucius's Apricot Altar and the Greek

 Academy.
 The rise of specialized education in modern times has led to a